Equitable access has never been more urgent

 We work to transform the healthcare ecosystem

 The mission of the Access to Medicine Foundation is to stimulate and guide essential healthcare companies to bring their products to people in low- and middle-income countries.
 Over the past two decades, we have demonstrated the power of data, collaboration and persuasion to trigger action by the pharmaceutical industry and ensure expanded access to products.

 As an independent, non-profit organisation with long-standing industry experience, we are in a unique position to catalyse much-needed change.
 Our tried-and-tested approach involves defining the actions that healthcare companies should take, analysing what companies are actually doing, and promoting best practices.
 To turn our insights into action, we engage with the companies we evaluate, as well as with stakeholders across the private and public sectors.

 Large-scale change depends on constructive, multistakeholder dialogue.
 While large pharmaceutical companies have a critical role to play in improving access to medicine, help is needed from many directions – from national governments to the WHO, the UN and civil society.
 We bring a network of powerful allies to the table, including global health organisations, policy-makers in governments and investors.

-Our power to make an impact has been proven in the case of Big Pharma, as demonstrated by the success of the Access to Medicine Index, which is now followed closely in boardrooms around the world.
-Leveraging this success, we are now expanding our scope to cover a total of five healthcare sectors: Big Pharma, generic medicine manufacturers, vaccine manufacturers, diagnostics companies and medical gas companies.
+Our power to make an impact has been proven in the case of R&D-based pharma companies, as demonstrated by the success of the Access to Medicine Index, which is now followed closely in boardrooms around the world.
+Leveraging this success, we are now expanding our scope to cover a total of five healthcare sectors: R&D-based pharma companies, generic medicine manufacturers, vaccine manufacturers, diagnostics companies and medical gas companies.